Joe Duplantier: Early life

 When Duplantier was thirteen, he discovered New York City for the first time, accompanied by his cousin during a visit to his family in Pennsylvania, near Harrisburg.
 Greeted at the airport by his maternal uncle, it was then that he realized how attracted he was to the city.
 He grew up in an environment where his parents listened to blues, fado, pop, Mozart, Chopin, Piaf, L. Shankar, the Beatles, Michael Jackson, Tina Turner, Billie Holiday, Duke Ellington, Pink Floyd, the Police, Supertramp, and Joan Baez.
 His sister listened to world music, country music, and African percussion.
 According to Duplantier's recollection, he began by taking piano lessons but soon realized that he preferred the guitar.
 He began playing his mother's classical guitar, which only had two strings.
 He listened to hip hop music during a period of time while his cousin was passionate about Iron Maiden and Metallica.
 He experienced bullying at school.

 Subsequently, a second incident marked him when his brother contracted ear infections after swimming in polluted water.
 With his brother, he was dismayed by the household and industrial wastes and dead animals stranded in the protected area of the dunes of Ondres.
 Through the influence of his cousin, he began learning to play Metallica's "Fade to Black" on the guitar when he developed his understanding on this matter.
 At the age of fourteen, Duplantier began listening to Metallica's Ride the Lightning to find out more about this musical genre which aroused his curiosity.
 He continued his interests in metal music with Master of Puppets, then Sepultura, and seeking to define his own musical identity he pursued death metal through the band Death.

 In high school, at seventeen years of age, he formed his first band, called Eclipse, and embarked on jam sessions with his brother, who had a growing interest and aptitude for drumming.
 Duplantier went to university for two years and spent between three and four years in art school, after which he began working as a graphic designer for a short time.
 Dead Man Walking by Tim Robbins has been his favorite movie growing up.
-When he was a young man, he distinguished himself by picking up trash on a beach and scattering it on a French parking lot, attracting the attention of the local media.
+When he was a young man, he distinguished himself by picking up trash on a beach and scattering it in the parking lot of the mayor's office, attracting the attention of the local media in France.
 Duplantier said: "I found it so weird; people aren't bothered by what's on the beach, but when it's on a parking lot, it becomes a problem".